Delgan/loguru/CONTRIBUTING.rst

 Reporting a bug
 ---------------

-If you encountered an unexpected behavior using `Loguru`, please `open a new issue`_ so we can fix it as soon as possible!
-Be as specific as possible in the description of your problem so we can fix it as quickly as possible.
+If you encountered an unexpected behavior using `Loguru`, please `open a new issue`_ and describe the problem you have spotted.
+Be as specific as possible in the description of the trouble so we can easily analyse it and quickly fix it.

 An ideal bug report includes:

 * The Python version you are using
 * The `Loguru` version you are using (you can find it with ``print(loguru.__version__)``)
-* Your operating system name and version
+* Your operating system name and version (Linux, MacOS, Windows)
-* Your development environment and local setup (IDE, Terminal, project context, anything that could be useful)
+* Your development environment and local setup (IDE, Terminal, project context, any relevant information that could be useful)
 * Some `minimal reproducible example`_

 Implementing changes
 --------------------

 If you are willing to enhance `Loguru` by implementing non-trivial changes, please `open a new issue`_ first to keep a reference about why such modifications are made (and potentially avoid unneeded work).
-Then, the workflow would look as follow:
+Then, the workflow would look as follows:

 1. Fork the `Loguru`_ project from GitHub
 2. Clone the repository locally::